Paul West Counselling

 Paul West is a highly experienced, fully qualified, private therapist working in his own practice in central Hull (East Yorkshire, UK).

 He started his education after completing a BSc (Hons) Psychology with the Open University; this also saw the start of training with a UKCP - Accredited training course in Integrative Therapy.
-Continuing practicing in charity, he set up his own private counselling practice in 2008, later adding a degree in Counselling from Hull University, followed by a Diploma in Cognitive Behavioural Therapy (CBT), Diploma in Mindfulness based Cognitive Therapy (MBCT), Diploma in Body Language (BL) and Certificate in Online and Telephone Counselling (ACTO).
+Continuing practicing in charity, he set up his own private counselling practice in 2008, later adding a degree in Counselling from Hull University, followed by a Diploma in Cognitive Behavioural Therapy (CBT), Diploma in Mindfulness based Cognitive Therapy (MBCT), Diploma in Body Language (BL) and Advanced Certificate in Online and Telephone Counselling (ACTO level 2).

 Paul is registered with the British Association for Counselling and Psychotherapy (BACP) – a process that demonstrates his experience, professionalism and adherence to ethics.

 Paul continues to enhance his understanding and practice with monthly supervisory consultations and continued professional development.

 Integrative therapy is a progressive form of psychotherapy that combines different therapeutic tools and approaches to fit the needs of the individual client.
 With an understanding of normal human development, an integrative therapist modifies standard treatments to fill in development gaps that affect each client in different ways.
 By combining elements drawn from different schools of psychological theory and research, integrative therapy becomes a more flexible and inclusive approach to treatment than more traditional, singular forms of psychotherapy.

 Cognitive-behavioural therapy (CBT) is a form of psychotherapy that treats problems and boosts happiness by modifying dysfunctional emotions, behaviours, and thoughts.
 CBT focuses on solutions, encouraging clients to challenge distorted cognitions and change destructive patterns of behaviour.